Headless & Headful Modes

 Headless mode

 Section titled “Headless mode”The default.
-The browser runs without a GUI, using less resources.
+Runs without a GUI, uses fewer resources.

-Section titled “Headful mode”Run a visible browser inside the container via Xvnc.
-Watch sessions live through the built-in noVNC viewer.
+Section titled “Headful mode”Runs a visible browser inside the container via Xvnc.
+You can watch sessions live through the built-in noVNC viewer.

 VNC (noVNC viewer)